A Big Hand for the Little Lady: Plot

-The situation is explained to her: if she cannot match the last raise (and any others that may follow), she will be out of the hand.
-Despite the men's protests, she leaves the room to borrow additional funds.
-With Jackie and four of the players trailing behind, Mary crosses the street and talks to the owner of the Cattle and Merchants' Bank, C. P. Ballinger.
-After she shows him her hand, Ballinger suggests she is playing a practical joke.
-When he is told otherwise, he lends her $5,500 (at 6% interest) and makes a $5,000 raise for her.
-The other players, aware of Ballinger's tightfisted, cautious nature, all reluctantly fold.
-Mary collects her sizable winnings and pays Ballinger back with interest.
-The game then breaks up, no one ever having seen the winning hand.
+The situation is explained to Mary: if she cannot match the last raise (and any others that may follow), she will be out of the game.
+Accompanied by all four men, Mary crosses the street and asks for a loan from the owner of the bank, C. P. Ballinger.
+As collateral, she shows him her hand.
+After Ballinger is told the situation is not a practical joke, he lends Mary $5,500 (at 6% interest) and makes a $5,000 raise for her.
+The other players all fold.
+Mary collects her winnings and pays Ballinger back with interest.
+The game then breaks up, with the winning hand going unrevealed.

 The lady's determination earns her the admiration of the men.
 Drummond is so touched that when he returns home to the waiting wedding ceremony, he talks privately to his weak-willed, prospective son-in-law, gives him some money, and orders him to run away and find himself a better wife.

-In the end, Meredith, Mary, and even their "son" are revealed to be confidence tricksters and expert card sharps.
-With the help of Scully—who dreams of romance far from the tedium and poverty of a country doctor's life—and at Ballinger's behest, they have perpetrated a scam on the other poker players, who had swindled the banker in a real-estate deal 16 years before.
+In the end, Meredith, Mary, and their "son" are revealed to be confidence tricksters and expert card sharps.
+With the help of "Doc" Scully and at Ballinger's behest, they have perpetrated a scam on the other poker players, who had swindled the banker in a real-estate deal 16 years before.
 "Mary" is actually Ballinger's mistress, Ruby.
-She promised him she would give up gambling after the caper, but she sits down to another poker game, much to Ballinger's dismay.
+She promised him she would give up gambling after the caper, but much to his dismay, she sits down to another game.